SrihasY/apartment-finder/README.md

-Quick and dirty bot script that helped me find an apartment listing in a busy market.
+Quick and dirty bot script that helped me find an apartment listing.
 Did the following -

 1. Ran a cron job that checked the apartment website intermittently.
 2. Pulled the list of prices of new apartments for rent.